 You could very well find strong rates at different financial institutions, so be sure to look for the best CD rates on the market.
-Don’t just assume that the bank you have your checking account with is the only option.
+Don’t just assume that the bank or credit union you have your checking account with is the only option.
 There are plenty of other banks and credit unions — including online ones — that offer competitive rates.

 What is a CD ladder?